-The third argument is a list of commands that make the legend and the drawing fit together.
+The third argument is a list of commands that makes the legend and the drawing fit together.
 In this part, extra blank lines or \par, are forbidden.
-Moreover, any user provided macro should end with \ignorespaces.
+Moreover, any user provided macro should end with \ignorespaces in order to prevent unexpected white spaces to disturb the placement of the legend.

-To show the drawing, one has to insert it in the box with the macro \figinsert whose first argument is the name of the graphical file containing the drawing description.
-This is done by a separate macro rather than a fourth argument to \figvisu because it allows to insert several drawings in the same box.
+To show the drawing, one has to insert it in the box.
+The most common situation is to call \figdrawbegin without any argument; in this case, the drawing is automatically taken into account by the following call to \figvisu.
+On the contrary, if \figdrawbegin has been given a file name, the corresponding drawing must be inserted manually into the final box with the help the macro \figinsert whose first argument is the name of the graphical file containing the drawing description.
+This is done by a separate macro rather than a fourth argument to \figvisu because it allows to insert several drawings in the same box, each of them created by a separate call to \figdrawbegin with a specific file name.
 The drawings will then overlap since the origin is common.
 The second argument of \figinsert is a scale factor.
-This argument is also optional ; it is described in the section Writing text on an existing figure.
+This argument is also optional; it is described in the section Text annotation.